pi-this/T-BAGc/README.md

 ### Installing

 To install T-BAGc follow the instructions below.
-The following instructions have currently only been tested for windows.
+The following instructions have currently only been tested for Windows.

 ##### Step 1
 Download zip